When you finally put that last cigarette out for good, everything changes. It isn’t just, “Oh, I’m just not going to smoke anymore.”

 I have an upcoming birthday party to go to this weekend.
 I haven’t smoked for a very long time.
 I also haven’t seen some of my friends for a very long time, either, so I know I’ll be correlating seeing them with smoking, because in the past, that’s what I did around them.

-At the end of the day, it wants me to dwell on the situation.
 It wants me to think negative thoughts.
 It wants me to worry about how many drinks I can have without slipping.
-It wants me to only think about lighting up, and nothing else.
-Sadly, it's working.
+It wants me to only think about smoking, and nothing else.

 It’s hard to change your mindset once the negative thoughts have clouded over.
 But, that’s exactly what I need to do.